 We're entering a world where ruling out toxic ingredients in our beauty regimens is becoming more mainstream.
 The education is right at our fingertips, and the sheer scope of natural and organic products is bursting at the seams.
-Admittedly, though, I myself pay close attention to the labels on my skincare products, but when it comes to makeup, I'm much less discerning—it's hard to give up a foundation and mascara you've been using for years when no natural alternative seems to quite match up.
+Admittedly, though I myself pay close attention to the labels on my skincare products, when it comes to makeup, I'm much less discerning—it's hard to give up a foundation and mascara you've been using for years when no natural alternative seems to quite match up.

 Though there is limited data (and according to Sara Twogood, MD, an obstetrician-gynecologist at Cedars Sinai, there's a consensus by both the ACOG and mothertobaby.org that it can be used), we've decided to keep benzoyl peroxide on this list—for now.
 "Though pregnancy can often cause hormonal acne, unfortunately, the typical acne products found over the counter, like benzoyl peroxide, fall in category C," says Jenna Queller, MD, FAAD.
-"That means there's some possible risk to the fetus, and a majority of dermatologists and OB-GYNs I work with would say to avoid these products."
+"That means there's some possible risk to the fetus."